Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/current-projects/multilingual-app.md

 Build an AI-powered mobile app that **translates medical communication in real time**, breaking language barriers between patients and healthcare providers.

 **Impact:**
 Millions of patients delay or avoid treatment because of language gaps that lead to misdiagnoses and fear.
 Hospitals often lack interpreters, and online translators fail in medical contexts.
-This app provides **instant, context-aware speech translation**, supporting over 100 languages through speech-to-text, translation, and text-to-speech modules.
+This app provides **instant, context-aware speech translation**, supporting over multiple languages through speech-to-text, translation, and text-to-speech modules.

 **General Parts & Functionality:**
 Integrates mobile speech recognition, translation APIs, and text-to-speech systems, optionally paired with dedicated mic/speaker hardware for clinical use.